bitsofcotton/p2/README.md

 This inspects all of offsets condition around 4 variables.
 However, this either can be get into the controlled condition.

+# Close tests
+We looked what some sets of the PRNG effect into our predictor set, either in some of the looks like or in fact controlled condition.
+Improving our predictor needs harder PRNG or no controlled but complex one, so we close with this set.

 # Leave
 We leave this repository.
 However, some of the improvements or fix on each file, we can reopen here.